Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_interaction_scripts.md

 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
 It could enhance our security narrative while promoting equity.
 We need to ensure that our economic models reflect the values of inclusivity and fairness."
+- **Enhancement Suggestion**: Consider adding a moment where Isabella and Sarah discuss their personal motivations for advocating for these communities, which could strengthen their bond and highlight their shared goals.

+**Sarah**: "That could work.
+If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."
+- **Enhancement Suggestion**: Sarah could express her own fears about the implications of AI, creating a more collaborative atmosphere where both characters share their vulnerabilities.

+**Isabella**: "Exactly!
+We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone.
+It's essential that we present a united front to address these critical issues."
+- **Enhancement Suggestion**: Isabella could emphasize the importance of their collaboration by stating how their combined efforts can lead to meaningful change, reinforcing the theme of unity in advocacy.

 **Sarah**: "That could work.
 If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."